 One unit.
 This course explores the work of women artists, as well as representations of women throughout history, with an emphasis on the modern period.
 Issues of gender are examined in relation to the subject matter, stylistic preference, media, reception and criticism of female artists.
 Issues to be discussed include self representations by women artists; themes of motherhood, prostitution and female sexuality in the visual arts; the impact of the women’s movement on art; issues of the gaze and the gendering of vision; and the various obstacles and options facing the contemporary women artist.
 Painters, sculptors, and photographers to be examined include Artemisia Gentelleschi, Frida Kahlo, Berthe Morisot, Eva Hesse, Georgia O’Keefe, Cindy Sherman, Judy Chicago, Merritt Oppenheim, and Hannah Höch.
 Discussions also focus on major works created during the Renaissance, Impressionist, and Modern periods, as well as works in such diverse visual media as performance, cinema, and advertising.
 The course includes a trip to the National Museum of Women in the Arts in Washington, D.C.
 Prerequisite: any other Art History or Gender Studies course.
 Offered spring semester.

 One unit.
 A portrait is often thought of as a visual, naturalistic representation of an individual.
 However, this is only one definition.
 In this course, we will examine the concept of portraiture: what is a portrait?
 Does it have to portray the likeness of a person?
 Can a portrait contain other types of imagery?
 How does written text relate to visual portraiture?
 How is a portrait of a Mayan Lord different from that of a Japanese Samurai?
 How does a portrait of an Egyptian Pharaoh differ from a portrait of Andy Warhol?
-We will survey ‘portraits’ of individuals beginning with Paleolithic Venus figurines, and end with those of contemporary artists.
-We will look at self-portraits, paintings, sculptures, and even some works of monumental architecture.
+We will survey ‘portraits’ of individuals.